thejcannon/OhTheMethodsYouCanMake/Slides.md

-well `list` doesn't know what the heck to do, so it's `__sub__`, then returns `NotImplemented`, then the runtime continues on as documented, noticing that `tuple` and `Foo` are different classes and calls `Foo`'s `__rsub__`, and it passes the tuple object on which we've acted so `Foo` can say how it should be subtracted.
+well `list` doesn't know what the heck to do, so it's `__sub__`, then returns `NotImplemented`, then the runtime continues on as documented, noticing that `list` and `Foo` are different classes and calls `Foo`'s `__rsub__`, and it passes the listuplet object on which we've acted so `Foo` can say how it should be subtracted.

 Now remember, you'll have to be dextrous and deft,